 The following words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise.

+(1) Abnormal milk--Milk that is visibly changed in color, odor, or texture.
+Abnormal milk includes lacteal secretions that:

+(A) are expected to be unsuitable for consumption, such as milk containing colostrum or blood; or

+(B) are unfit for human consumption due to treatment of the animal with veterinary products, antibiotics which have withhold requirements, or treatment with medicines or insecticides not approved for use on dairy animals by the United States Food and Drug Administration (FDA) or the Environmental Protection Agency.

-(1) Acidified milk--The food produced by souring cream, milk, partially skimmed milk, or skim milk or any combination, with acetic acid, adipic acid, citric acid, fumaric acid, glucono-delta-lactone, hydrochloric acid, lactic acid, malic acid, phosphoric acid, succinic acid, or tartaric acid, with or without the addition of characterizing microbial organisms.
+(2) Acidified milk--The food produced by souring cream, milk, partially skimmed milk, or skim milk or any combination, with acetic acid, adipic acid, citric acid, fumaric acid, glucono-delta-lactone, hydrochloric acid, lactic acid, malic acid, phosphoric acid, succinic acid, or tartaric acid, with or without the addition of characterizing microbial organisms.
 Acidified milk is further defined in Title 21, Code of Federal Regulations (CFR), §131.111.

-(2) Acidified sour cream--The product resulting from the souring of pasteurized cream with safe and suitable acidifiers, with or without addition of lactic acid producing bacteria, and as further defined in Title 21, CFR, §131.162.
+(3) Acidified sour cream--The product resulting from the souring of pasteurized cream with safe and suitable acidifiers, with or without addition of lactic acid producing bacteria, and as further defined in Title 21, CFR, §131.162.